OperatorJack/MWSE-mods/Antares Creatures Redux/Antares' Creatures Redux - readme.md

 This is a direct replacement for the original mod, but you can find the original here: https://www.nexusmods.com/morrowind/mods/40031.

+## Frost Monarch

+Adds a new creature, the Frost Monarch, in Solstheim.
+There is only one of them, located in the Solstheim, Aesliip's Lair, Caverns.
+It's a unique creature and does not respawn.

+This is a direct replacement for the original mod.

+## Gargoyles

+Adds a new creature, the Gargoyle, in the daedric shrines Maelkashishi (West Gash Region) and Ularradallaku (Red Mountain Region).

+This is a direct replacement for the original mod.

+## Green Slime

+Adds a new creature, the green slime, to the Lleran Ancestral Tomb (Ascadian Isles Region) and Falas Ancestral Tomb (West Gash Region).
+It looks like an inoffensive green pool of green mud.
+When approached, it rises and attacks.
+It attacks using its corrosive touch (a spell) that damages health, armor and weapons, and striking with the bones of its past victims.

+It is immune to normal weapons, poison and paralysis, but very vulnerable to fire.

+This is a direct replacement for the original mod.

+## Hill Giants

+Adds a new creature, the Hill Giant, in Solstheim.
+There is only one of them, located in the Solstheim, Hirstaang Forest Region, on the hill next the Earth Stone.
+It's a unique creature and does not respawn.

+This is a direct replacement for the original mod.

+## Medusa

+Adds a new creature, the Medusa, in a new daedric shrine named Yshumishali.
+The shrine is on a small island north of Vvardenfell and south east of the dunmer stronghold of Rotheram.

+This is a direct replacement for the original mod.

 ## Requirements

 - Morrowind